Skip to content

 Transfer your files according to the official instructions.
 We recommend Rsync for it's ability to continue a transfer if gets interrupted.

-Don't forget - storage units are spent continously
+Storage units are spent continously

 Please be mindful of the fact that storage units are spent continuously.
 There's no need to constantly move files around, but we ask you to be mindful of your storage quota, and to get in touch with us if you are nearing the limits of your quota.
 We will likely be able to help you find more resources.